 - Courage – Help children develop the courage to handle the adversity that comes their way.
 Ultimately this will build a sense of self-confidence and self-esteem that they will depend on throughout their life.

 Put simply, Positive Parenting is built upon the idea that children will seek power and attention by any means necessary.
-If we meet their needs for power and attention in positive ways, any negative attention or power-seeking behavior will dwindle.
+If we use positive parenting techniques to meet their needs for power and attention in positive ways, any negative attention or power-seeking behavior will dwindle.